 - List the rules.

-- Thank whoever nominated you and provide a link to their blog – THANK YOU MELANIE!
+- Thank whoever nominated you and provide a link to their blog – THANK YOU SKELLY!

 - Mention the creator of the award and provide a link as well.

 - Tell your readers 3 things about yourself.